-The Average Lifespan of a Cockroach
+What is the Average Lifespan of a Cockroach?

 The average lifespan of a cockroach is anywhere from 20 to 30 weeks long.
 This is reliant on if the cockroaches have regular and easy access to food and water.
 Just like every living thing, the cockroach has an entire life cycle it follows.
 Continue reading to learn about all the different phases of the lifespan of a roach.

 A Cockroach’s Birth